 Each week, the number of repetitions for each fitness exercise increases.
 Please keep in mind the number of repetitions is meant as a guide, and can be adapted as needed based on age group and skill level.

 The calendar includes a task card for each challenge, so you can show your students images of the correct way to do the activities.

-On Wednesdays, students will refer to the Baseball Task Card to celebrate the start of baseball season at the end of March into April.
+On Wednesdays, students will refer to the Baseball Task Card to celebrate the start of baseball season in April.
 Each Wednesday of the month, students will do the 5 activities listed on the card.
 These include practicing swinging a bat, pitching with both their dominant and non-dominant hand, throwing, and catching.

 If your students do not have basballs or bats at home, you can still have them act out the activities using their imagination.
 You can even suggest some items they can use instead to practive swinging at an object, like a balloon and a pool noodle.